systemd/systemd/docs/CODING_STYLE.md

   only reason to include `libgen.h` is because `dirname()` is needed.
 Every time you need that please immediately undefine `basename()`, and add a comment about it, so that no code ever ends up using the POSIX version!

+# Committing to git

+- Commit message subject lines should be prefixed with an appropriate component name of some kind.
+For example "journal: ", "nspawn: " and so on.

+- Do not use "Signed-Off-By:" in your commit messages.
+That's a kernel thing we don't do in the systemd project.